c-sanders/BoostAndQtThreads/README.md

 be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and dependency files just discussed) in order to update the target file.

-make doesn't know how to compile .moc files, so once the .moc file has been built, a copy is then made of it - but with a moc_ filename prefix and a .cpp filename extension instead of a .moc filename extension.
+Furthermore, this Makefile doesn't tell make know how to compile .moc files from .hpp files.
+To help compensate for this, the suffix rule makes a copy of the target .moc file.
+This copy has a similar name to the target file, except that the filename is prefixed by _moc, and the filename extension is changed from
+.moc to .cpp.
 For example;

-	TestClass.moc -- becomes --> moc_TestClass.cpp
+	TestClass.moc --> moc_TestClass.cpp

 These two files are effectively created at the same time.